magento/knowledge-base/src/troubleshooting/general/out-of-memory-error-during-install-or-upgrade.md

 labels: 2.3.x,Magento Commerce,PHP,how to,out of memory,troubleshooting,web setup wizard
 ---

-This article talks about solutions for the out of memory error during installing/upgrading Magento on-premise products.
+This article talks about solutions for the out of memory error during installing/upgrading Magento on-premises products.

 ## Affected products and versions